AlphaTechnolog/Web-dev-tutorial/README.md

 ### Starting without hot reloading (only for use)

-To start with hot reloading (nodemon), use this commands:
+To start without hot reloading (nodemon), use this commands:

 ```sh
 cd $HOME/repo/webdev